Elements of a Contract: Six Things Your Contract Must Have!

 The consideration in contract law determines something of value exchanged between parties to the contract as it is a prerequisite of the enforceability of the contract.

-According to contract law, consideration of anything valuable transferred between the parties needs to be considered to make the contract enforceable.
-It can be either in the form of money, services, promises or a refusal to action.
-The idea of consideration is what makes it binding for both parties to every contract where both give and receive value satisfying mutual obligations.
+According to contract law, anything valuable transferred between the parties needs to be considered to make the contract enforceable.
+It can be money, services, promises, or a refusal to take action.

-For instance, in contracts law, consideration is very central because it guarantees that the contracts are fair and valid.
-In addition to this, the contract might not be enforceable in the absence of a consideration pointing at the significance of this legal notion.
+For instance, in contract law, consideration is central because it guarantees that the contracts are fair and valid.

-Capacity
+Element of Capacity

 Hence, capacity guarantees that the parties to the contract freely agree to enter the exercise with full knowledge of the responsibilities and implications and, thus, safeguard the authenticity of contracts.